xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 5. Algorithm suffers when one sensor is not present in a gate (next version)
 6. Tablets not supported yet, Explorer not supported, issues with chrome to be resolved (closed, user error)
 7. Add redundancy calls in JS reporting (closed, done)
-8. Entry to total, not average
+8. Entry to total, not average, and adjust interface (no sense to show non current) (done)
 9. Analysis period and start hour
 10. Give JS analysis specs for proper reporting and simplify code
 11. Eliminate * and entry in report  (done)
 12. Add API (removable at compile time) for databased analysis
-13. Entry split in and out
+13. Entry split in and out (postponed to (0.6.0)
-14. log binary (optional) dump data per day
+14. log binary (command line) dump data per day
-15. Remove interpolation from js
+15. Remove interpolation from js (done)
-16. Check sample to 0 in closure
+16. Check sample to 0 in closure  (done, seems to work)
 17. Check reset at start-up again (add CRC check)
+18. Removed bug not forcing entries to zero in closure time (done)